kowalej/BlueMuse/README.md

 	  see [Architecture](#architecture)).
 	* UI refresh: settings moved to a slide-out side panel, improved main list layout, compact per-stream info display with latest sample values and a one-click copy button.
-	* Single-instance app: the `bluemuse://` command line interface now redirects into the already-running instance instead of launching a duplicate window, and `startall` correctly applies to Muses discovered after the command is sent.
 	* Added Esc key support to collapse/deselect the currently selected Muse in the list.
 	* Fixed intermittent Bluetooth/GATT communication issues (JSON parsing errors, spurious device removal, and connection churn) via reentrancy guards and per-device GATT serialization.